Roida Rzayeva: Scientific and pedagogical activity

 From 2002 to 2011, she worked at the Azerbaijan National Academy of Sciences, in the Institute for Oriental Studies named after Academician Z.M.
 Bunyadov.

-In 2007, Rzayeva defended her Ph.D. thesis on philosophical sciences (“The Socio-Cultural Analysis of Modernization in Modern Turkey”) in the Institute for Oriental Studies named after academician Z.M.
+In 2007, Rzayeva defended her PhD thesis on philosophical sciences ("The Socio-Cultural Analysis of Modernization in Modern Turkey") in the Institute for Oriental Studies named after academician Z.M.
 Bunyadov, Azerbaijan National Academy of Sciences.

 From 2003 to 2004, and from 2007 to 2008, Rzayeva gave lectures at Turkish Department of Oriental Studies Faculty, Baku State University.

 From 2002 to 2005, she worked as a teacher and a head of Russian Department at FONO Institution of Open Education under the Ministry of Education, Republic of Turkey.

 From 2005 to 2010, Rzayeva was a chairman of the Young Scientists’ Council of the Institute for Oriental Studies named after Academician Z.M.
 Bunyadov and a chairman of Department for Humanitarian and Social Sciences of Youth Intellectual Development Center in Azerbaijan National Academy of Sciences.

 From 2008 to 2010, Rzaeva was a member of an editorial board of the scientific journal Transactions of young scientists, published on initiative of the Centre of Intellectual development of Azerbaijan National Academy of Sciences, the Ministry of Youth and Sports of Azerbaijan Republic and the Society of Young scientists, post-graduate students and masters.

 From January 2011 to March 2017, she worked as a deputy director of Institute of Philosophy, Sociology and Law, Azerbaijan National Academy of Sciences.

 From 2012 to 2017, she was deputy editor-in-chief of the journal Scientific Works which has been published in Institute of Philosophy and Law, National Academy of Sciences.

 In 2013, she became an associate professor.

 In 2013, Rzaeva was elected the chairman of the Council of young scientists and experts of Institute of Philosophy, Sociology and Law, Azerbaijan National Academy of Sciences, and in 2014, was elected a member of the board of the Council of young scientists and experts of Azerbaijan National Academy of Sciences.

-In 2016, Rzayeva defended her D.Sc. thesis on philosophical sciences, (“Postmodern and Analysis of Development` Concepts of Turkish Public Consciousness”) in Azerbaijan National Academy of Sciences.
+In 2016, Rzayeva defended her D.Sc. thesis on philosophical sciences, ("Postmodern and Analysis of Development` Concepts of Turkish Public Consciousness") in Azerbaijan National Academy of Sciences.

 Since 2020, she works as a head of Department of History and Theory of Oriental Studies in Institute of Oriental Studies named after academician Z.M.Bunyadov, Azerbaijan National Academy of Sciences.

-In 2023, she became a professor.Her research and writings are devoted to different philosophical problem and political science issues, especially concerning fields such as political philosophy, philosophy of culture, philosophical anthropology, etc. Rzayeva is the author of more than 180 publications and reports on postmodernism, multiculturalism, East-West, non-Western modernity, modernism, modernization, development of public consciousness, alternative modernities, socio-cultural transformations, ideology, public administration, media policy, network sociality, information wars, cybersecurity, digital diplomacy, soft power, etc., most of which have been published abroad.
-She gave talks in many countries (Great Britain, Spain, Italy, France, South Korea, Greece, Turkey, Russia, Lithuania, Cyprus, Belarus, Kazakhstan, Georgia, etc.).
-R. Rzayeva has 65 certificates.
+In 2023, she became a professor.